-“But Noynoy did not turn out to be as charming a prince as we’d hoped. “ – Based on what and compared to whom?
+“But Noynoy did not turn out to be as charming a prince as we’d hoped.” – Based on what and compared to whom?
 Margie’s feelings?
 And why single out Pnoy and downplay People Power and Cory?
-Why not use Estrada or other politicians (Pacquiao, Lapid, Revilla) who are also considered authentic candidates as examples of “Hero Worship”?
-Is it because Margie has an axe to grind with the “Dilawans”?
+Why not use Estrada or other politicians (Pacquiao, Lapid, Revilla) considered authentic candidates as examples of “Hero Worship”?
+Is it because Margie has an ax to grind with the “Dilawans”?

 Because the truth of the matter is, she did not do all these good things single-handedly, and she never has.

 She can’t do it without her competent and hardworking team.
-And her team can’t do it without the cooperation of other principled government officials, all the way down to the kapitans and kapitanas of the barangays.
-And these officials can’t do it without a citizenry that values the well-being of the community over selfish interests.
+And her team can’t do it without the cooperation of other principled government officials, all the way down to the Kapitan’s and kapitanas of the barangays.
+And these officials can’t do it without a citizenry that values the community’s well-being over selfish interests.

-Margie justifies her assertion of “Hero Worship” by positing ‘collective responsibility’ instead of placing all hopes on VP Leni, a valid albeit a contentious argument which I believe is based on her poor reading of Heroes and how they unconsciously influence societies. (see: Veneration without understanding)
+Margie justifies her assertion of “Hero Worship” by positing ‘collective responsibility instead of placing all hopes on VP Leni, a valid albeit contentious argument which I believe is based on her poor reading of Heroes and how they unconsciously influence societies. (see: Veneration without understanding)

 Perhaps Margie is saying this as a form of caution, but who knows?
-It could also be a form of virtue signaling nonetheless Margie’s assertions seems to misconstrue ‘Hero Worship’ with valid ‘Appreciation and Admiration’ of VP Leni Robredo.
+It could also be a form of virtue signaling; nonetheless, Margie’s assertions seem to misconstrue ‘Hero Worship’ with valid ‘Appreciation and Admiration’ of VP Leni Robredo.

 Consider the following: